-Many of you may be unaware of a three-month trial of the website – named Care Connect – that has been operating in London and the North East.
+Many of you may be unaware of a three-month trial of the website – named Care Connect (*website not available anymore) – that has been operating in London and the North East.
 But a quick look at the site reveals that plenty of people have had their say on their treatment at medical facilities within the 20 hospitals trusts in those areas.

 Patients can rate hospitals on a scale of one to five stars and it’s important to recognise that many of the reviews are positive.
 There are however some stinging and serious criticisms ranging from complaints about A&E to maternity wards, nursing standards, missing diagnoses and much more besides.

 Reviews and complaints are moderated to avoid defamatory comments and issues are taken up by the relevant hospital, while users can remain anonymous should they wish to.
 The NHS director in charge of patients and information, Tim Kelsey, has proclaimed the trial a success and it will therefore be rolled out across the country in 2014.

 A big question remains – is all of this a good idea?
 After all, rating budget accommodation in Thailand on Trip Advisor doesn’t work to identical principles when compared to reviewing experiences in A&E at a hospital in Newcastle.

 What has already been revealed through the trial though is that complaints are being voiced, listened to and dealt with.
 A patient’s ability to make a complaint (or of course to provide positive feedback) has been enhanced and Care Connect seems simple enough to use.

 The chance for others to view the feedback is also important and ties in with the aims of the NHS to become more open and transparent in the wake of high-profile scandals such as Mid Staffordshire.